AlanFNL/alanfnl/readme.md

 </p>

 <p>
-Web developer focused on frontend work, with 4+ years creating interfaces that transform ideas into working solutions.
-Passionate about AI and always exploring what's next in tech.
+Web developer focused on frontend work, with 4+ years of experience.
+Into AI and keeping up with tech.
 When I'm not coding, you'll find me listening to Taylor Swift or Juice WRLD, supporting Cristiano Ronaldo, or gaming with friends.
 </p>

 </div>